neubig/nlp-from-scratch-assignment-2022/README.md

   - What was the justification for trying these methods?
 * You report raw numbers from experiments (**10 points**)
   - What was the result of each model that you tried on the testing data that you created?
   - Are the results statistically significant?
-You can use the (a) built-in significance tests of ExplainaBoard, or (b) [a separate script](https://github.com/neubig/anlp-code/blob/main/02-bowclassifier/bowclassifier.ipynb) such as the one shown in class.
 * Comparative quantitative/qualitative analysis (**10 points**)
   - Perform a comparison of the outputs on a more fine-grained level than just holistic accuracy numbers, and report the results.
 For instance, you may measure various models' abilities to perform recognition of various entities.
-ExplainaBoard provides some functionality by default, but you can also do so by writing customized analysis scripts.
   - Show examples of outputs from at least two of the systems you created.
 Ideally, these examples could be representative of the quantitative differences that you found above.